vaslabs/sbt-kubeyml/README.md

 enablePlugins(KubeServicePlugin)
 ```

-Then your publish template will look like
+Then your gitlab publish template will look like (example extended from above)

 ```yaml
 .publish-template: